 By the tenth century, the province fell under the domain of successive northern empires including the Tang Dynasty (618-907) the Khitan Liao Dynasty (907-1125), the Jurchen Jin Dynasty (1115–1234),and the Mongol Yuan Dynasty (1279 – 1368).
 By the 1500s, the Hurka tribe controlled the territory.
-Its representatives travelled to the Ming court to pay tribute with gifts of furs, ginseng, pearls and other treasures.
+Its representatives traveled to the Ming court to pay tribute with gifts of furs, ginseng, pearls and other treasures.
 The Hurka tribe was defeated by the Manchu leader Nurhachi who united Manchuria under his leadership by the early 1600s, and then began the first attack on China proper in 1618; his son went on to conquer China entirely, founding the Qing Dynasty (1644-1911).

 During the early centuries of the Qing Dynasty, it was imperial policy to restrict Han immigration into Jilin in order to keep the Manchu homeland for the Manchu people.
 Despite this policy, Han farmers began moving north as early as the 18th century.
 Growing Russian influence in the area caused Qing Dynasty to reassess its settlement policies by the early-1800s.
 When the Primorsky Krai area was lost to Russia in 1860, the Qing government lifted its immigration restrictions entirely, and large numbers of Han began streaming into the area.
 By the early 1900s, the Han were the largest ethnic group of the region.